microsoft/vscode-docs/docs/containers/overview.md

 The [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) extension makes it easy to build, manage, and deploy containerized applications from Visual Studio Code.

 This page provides an overview of the Docker extension capabilities; use the side menu to learn more about topics of interest.
-If you are just getting started with Docker development, read about [Docker application development](https://docs.docker.com/develop/) first to understand key Docker concepts.
+If you are just getting started with Docker development, try the [Docker tutorial](https://docs.microsoft.com/visualstudio/docker) first to understand key Docker concepts.

 ## Installation